-• Toorkit 10 months ago
+• Toorkit a year ago

 For those, like me, that prefer local CLI tools, I found gallery-dl yesterday (although possibly slightly different use case than ful.co).